Nawab Mohammad Ismail Khan: Sole leadership

 Nawab M. Ismail Khan was credited for his wisdom, sagacity, and above all his sincerity that had won him a place in the All-India Muslim League and its Working Committee.
 In the void of M. A. Jinnah's absence from the country to attend the famous Round Table Conference in London, the sole leadership of the Indian Muslims fell in the hands of Nawab Sahib; who was the President of the All Parties Muslim Conference.
 Upon M.A.
 Jinnah's return from London, he decided to re-organise the Muslim League.
 During his programmes of re-organisation, Nawab M. Ismail Khan was his closest counsellor.

 It was a known fact that Nawab M. Ismail Khan was an independent opinionated leader who never hesitated to speak his mind even if it meant disagreeing with Mr. Jinnah.
 There was an instance where Mr. Jinnah took exception to Nawab M. Ismail Khan's correspondence with Jawaharlal Nehru -– Nawab Sahib's response was an immediate resignation from the Working Committee.
 It was something which the Quaid had not expected and was thus taken aback by.
 After much persuasion by Liaquat Ali Khan, Nawab M. Ismail Khan agreed to meet Mr. Jinnah—not at his personal residence but elsewhere.
 In fact, they rendezvoused at Gul-e-Rana, so that the Quaid could appease the Nawab.
 This episode would make very interesting reading for scholars of the Pakistan Movement.
 Many such letters addressed to Mr. Jinnah as well as those written to Nawab M. Ismail Khan reveal his true position in the All-India Muslim League and the pivotal role that he played in the creation of Pakistan.

 Pakistan resolution

 According to Pakistan's Dawn newspaper, "The facts are that the resolution was drafted by Quaid-i-Azam Mohammad Ali Jinnah, Nawab Muhammad Ismail Khan, Sir Sikander Hayat Khan and Malik Barkat Ali on the evening of March 21, at the residence of Nawab Iftikhar Hussain Mamdot in Lahore.
 It was presented to the Subject Committee on March 22 by Liaquat Ali Khan and was approved thereby".

-Through Nawab Ismail's renovation the Muslim League received a new shape, a new life and a new programme which was both appealing and revolutionary –- revolutionary because it now demanded drastic reforms and, more particularly, because it soon passed (23 March 1940) the epoch-making Pakistan Resolution.
+Under the leadership of Nawab Ismail, the Muslim League reorganised its structure and adopted a new programme demanding political reforms, leading to the adoption of the Pakistan Resolution on 23 March 1940.

 It was the Nawab Sahib who with his band of colleagues, like Chaudhry Khaliquzzaman and Liaquat Ali Khan, kept the Muslim banner aloft in the United Provinces.